UKCloud/documentation/articles/azure/azs-how-create-key-vault-portal.md

    - **Value** - The value you are storing as a secret.

-   - **Content Type** - The type of content contained in the secret (For example, Password).
+   - **Content Type** - The type of content contained in the secret (for example, Password).
 There are no pre-defined values for this field.

-   - **Activation Date** - Sets when the secret will become active.
+   - **Activation Date** - Specifies when the secret will become active.

-   - **Expiration Date** - Sets when the secret will become inactive.
+   - **Expiration Date** - Specifies when the secret will become inactive.

-   - **Enabled** -Set whether or not the secret data can be retrieved.
+   - **Enabled** - Indicates whether or not the secret data can be retrieved.

    ![Create a new secret](images/azs-browser-create-secret.png)